Multiple frontend domains with a common backend

 The Authorization Service Frontend that you are configuring makes use of two types of access tokens:

-• SuperTokens Session Access Token: Used only during the login flow in order to keep track of the authentication state.
+- SuperTokens Session Access Token: Used only during the login flow to keep track of the authentication state.

-• OAuth2 Access Token: Returned after a successfull login attempt.
-It can be used afterwards to access protected resources.
+- OAuth2 Access Token: Returned after a successful login attempt.
+It can then access protected resources.

-By default, the SuperTokens frontend SDK will intercept all the network requests that you send to your Backend API and adjust them, based on the SuperTokens Session Tokens.
-This allows us to perform operations, such as automatic token refreshing or adding authorization headers, without you having to configure anything else.
+By default, the SuperTokens frontend SDK intercepts all the network requests sent to your Backend API and adjusts them based on the SuperTokens Session Tokens.
+This allows operations, such as automatic token refreshing or adding authorization headers, without needing to configure anything else.

 import Session from "supertokens-auth-react/recipe/session";